alexandrainst/node-red-contrib-postgresql/README.md

 };
 ```

-This does not use a [connection pool](https://node-postgres.com/features/pooling), and is therefore less efficient.
+However, this does not use a [connection pool](https://node-postgres.com/features/pooling), and is therefore less efficient.
+It is therefore recommended in most cases not to use `msg.pgConfig` at all and instead stick to the built-in configuration node.

 ## Installation